chunkangwong/ts-react-zustand-reactquery-mui-vite-template/README.md

 # ts-react-redux-mui-sb-vite-template

-A project template for a TypeScript React, Redux, MUI, Storybook, Vite project.
+A project template for a TypeScript React, Zustand, React Query, MUI, and Vite project.